 If you need to find a car seat at a discounted rate but do not want to participate in a loan program, ensure that what you are purchasing is not a counterfeit model.
 A proper car seat will have a serial number that correlates to the given manufacturer.
 Without this, you could be dealing with a counterfeit.

-All children must follow Pennsylvania laws regarding car safety, those with special needs included.
-Not every traditional car seat on the market is appropriate for children with ailments.
+All children must follow Pennsylvania laws regarding car safety, those with special needs included. it is advised to use a car seat for special needs children.
 There are different kinds of restraints and wheelchairs that can make travel accessible for all.

 PennDOT works with schools, hospitals, and parents regarding these special circumstances.
 They provide information that is helpful to those needing to transport special needs children.
 If you have a child that meets these criteria, PennDOT can give you some recommendations as to where you can find an appropriate car seat.